NetApp/santricity/roles/nar_santricity_host/README.md

     # Default storage array credentials for interacting with web services api
     -------------------------------------------------------------------------
     eseries_ssid:            # Storage array identifier.
-This value will be 1 when enteracting with the embedded web services, otherwise the identifier will be defined on the web services proxy.
+This value will be 1 when interacting with the embedded web services, otherwise the identifier will be defined on the web services proxy.
     eseries_api_url:         # Url for the web services api.
 Example: https://192.168.10.100/devmgr/v2
     eseries_api_username:    # Username for the web services api.